Inner Harbor: History

 The Inner Harbor neighborhood is centered on a tourism-friendly plaza that surrounds part of the harbor.

-While Baltimore has been a major U.S. seaport since the 18th century, the historically shallow water of the Inner Harbor prior to its manipulation through dredging was not conducive to large ships or heavy industry.
+While Baltimore has been a major U.S. seaport since the 18th century, the historically shallow water of the Inner Harbor, never more than 15 ft deep prior to its manipulation through dredging, was not conducive to large ships or heavy industry.
 These were concentrated in Locust Point, Fell's Point, and Canton.

 In the mid-20th century, Baltimore suffered from the economic decline of restructuring common to many industrial cities in the United States.
 Old harbors were abandoned with the arrival of container ships after World War II.
 Later, the old harbors were adapted as focal points to reconnect cities with their waterfronts, and develop public spaces, tourism, business, and housing.

 During the 1940s, John H. Threadgill, the head of the Steamship Trade Association, initiated a study for a cross-harbor bridge.
 A bridge across the Inner Harbor of Baltimore was one idea that was discussed frequently.
 In his capacity as head of the association, Threadgill ultimately recommended that the idea for a cross-harbor bridge be abandoned, due to the fact that Baltimore relied heavily on a shipping trade and fears that the bridge would negatively impede the flow of shipping traffic at the Port of Baltimore.
 Threadgill was named head of Baltimore's Port Commission during the 1950s.

-In the 1950s, economic changes ended both the freight and passenger use of the Inner Harbor, such as the Old Bay Line's steamers.
+In the 1950s, economic changes ended both the freight and passenger use of the Inner Harbor, such as the Old Bay Line's steamers, which had carried overnight passengers and freight down the Chesapeake Bay between Baltimore and Norfolk, Virginia, until the line ceased operations in 1962.
 Rotting warehouses and piers were eventually torn down and replaced by open, grass-covered parkland that was used for recreational purposes and occasional large events.

 The waterfront was gradually transformed with award-winning parks and plazas surrounded by office buildings, hotels and leisure attractions, which reversed the city's decline and became a model for urban renaissance in cities around the world.
-The renewal of Baltimore's Inner Harbor area began with the adoption of the 33 acre Charles Center project by the City Council and Mayor Thomas D'Alesandro in March 1958.
+The renewal of Baltimore's Inner Harbor area began with the 33 acre Charles Center redevelopment plan, unveiled in March 1958 and adopted by the City Council and Mayor Thomas D'Alesandro the following year.
 Between 1958 and 1965, Baltimore renewed the center of its business district by rebuilding Charles Center with office buildings, hotels, and retail shops.

 At the beginning of mayor Theodore R. McKeldin's second term in 1963, the redevelopment program was expanded to include 240 acre surrounding the Inner Harbor.
 Corporate headquarters and hotels were built around the shoreline of the Inner Harbor.
 A public park and promenade were added for leisure activity and community gatherings.